Cdarren3/MachineLearning-MentalHealthInTechPrediction/README.md

 # Machine Learning Project_Mental Health in Tech Survey

-This project aims to find out the predictability of whether a survey respondent has attended a mental health treatment by machine learning models
+This project aims to find out the predictability of whether a survey respondent has attended a mental health treatment by various machine learning models

 ### Business Values
+Identify the needs for mental health resources Satisfaction assessment criteria among Employees Re-evaluate the health insurance coverage
+Develop a more effective diagnosis protocol

 ### About the Dataset